Behavioral challenges are an effect, not a cause.

 Educational Advocacy

-Students facing disciplinary action need support.
-We act as a liaison between the family and school, advise on student rights and navigate the disciplinary process with you.
+Students facing disciplinary action need an advocate by their side.
+We act as a liaison between the family and school, advise on student rights, and navigate the disciplinary process with you.

 Due Process & Intervention

-Perry Educational Consultants can help to facilitate due process, act as an expert witness for your case, and develop behavioral interventions for behavior replacement.
+Perry Educational Consultants can help facilitate due process, act as an expert witness for your case, and develop behavioral interventions to replace problematic behaviors.

-Restorative practices offer the opportunity to learn from mistakes, correct any harm that results from their behavior, and restore relationships that are disrupted by their conduct.
+Restorative practices offer the opportunity to learn from mistakes, correct any harm that results from their actions, and restore relationships that have been disrupted by their conduct.

 Critical Theory of Discipline